tmetsch/suricate/README.md

     from web import wsgi_app
     app = wsgi_app.AnalyticsApp(<Mongo URI>).get_wsgi_app()

 Please note that the usage of TLS is highly recommend!
-Add a admin user:

-	db = db.getSiblingDB('admin')
-	db.addUser( { user: "admin", pwd: "secret",
-	              roles: [ "clusterAdmin", "userAdminAnyDatabase" ] } )

-Then run mongod:

-	mongod --dbapth <path> --auth

-Authorization can be done in the WSGI Middlware.
+Authentication/Authorization can be done in the WSGI Middlware.

 ## Configuration